 I had six hours to use for the workshop and all the time in the world to research how design thinking can aid or aided already the field of biotechnology.
 Not knowing more about my audience but only about the area, I decided to focus on empathy, defining problems, unlocking creativity, and testing/feedback.

-Tools covered in EMPATHY:
+Tools covered in empathy stage:

 + empathy vs. sympathy